acp91/Predicting_Stock_Prices/README.md

 * Uses 3 hidden layers of sizes 30
 * Learn rate of 0.1%

 I've used mean squared error for model selection as well as keeping in mind that complicated models that would take a long time to run would ruin some of the user experience.
 With the model I have specified above it takes around 1 minute to train and display the data (but it will depend on users GPU as the code is relying on Tensor Flow library).
 Mean squared error is a good estimator in this case as I am not so interested in the magnitude of the predictions, just that the direction / trend is right.
 If mean squared error is smaller, it means that the prediction, on average, was in the same direction as the actual price move (i.e. increase / decrease in the stock price).
+I ran the tests for an IBM stock as it has a long history of prices.

 ![LSTM_optimize](https://github.com/acp91/Predicting_Stock_Prices/blob/main/images_git/LSTM_optimize.png)